kmsheng/Front-end-Developer-Interview-Questions/src/answers/Answers-To-CSS-Questions/27-Can-you-explain-the-difference-between-coding-a-web-site-to-be-responsive-versus-using-a-mobile-first-strategy.md

 In my experience starting to write css with a desktop resolution and trying to change it to be responsive have two problems
  - CSS file size is larger
- - Some components are not able to be displayed in mobile version.
+ - Some components are not able to be displayed in mobile version